-White flowers are carried in small clusters along the branches.
-They have five individual spreading bundles of stamens (see thumbnail).
+In this species, white flowers are carried in small clusters of up to 5, with clusters extending along the branches in spikes of up to 5 cm or more.
 This flower arrangement is similar in appearance to those of the better known M. thymifolia.
 The flowering period is variable but occurs between October and February.
 The specimen illustrated flowered in mid-January.
-Large globular fruits follow the flowers.

 M. cardiophylla could be cultivated in shrubberies and informal hedges.
 Pruning after flowering is recommended to keep plants from becoming straggly.

-The specimen in our cold climate garden is about ten years old.
+The specimen in our cold climate garden (near Armidale, NSW) is about ten years old.
 The Umbrella Bush has proved to be very hardy and free-flowering.